iverds/booster2019-graphql/presentation/booster.md

 ---

-# Task 4
+# Task 4 - Mutations

-Create a mutation that creates a goal for a fixture and returns it
+1. Create a mutation that creates a goal for a fixture and returns it

 ---